julien-sobczak/the-notewriter/README.md

 $ open -a "DB Browser for SQLite" dirname/.nt/database.db
 ```

-Check tables, then close the application and resume the debugging session.
+Check the tables, then close the application and resume the debugging session.

 ## Usage